fermyon/developer/content/spin/configuration.md

 ### Custom Config Providers

 [Custom config variables](#custom-config-variables) values may be set at runtime by config "providers".
+Currently, there are two providers: the environment variable provider and vault config provider.

+#### Environment Variable Provider

-Currently there is only one provider: the environment variable provider, which gets config values from the `spin` process's environment (_not_ the component `environment`).
+The environment variable provider which gets config values from the `spin` process's environment (_not_ the component `environment`).
 Config keys are translated to environment variables by upper-casing and prepending with `SPIN_APP_`: